rit-construct-makerspace/makerspace-docs/docs/Makerspace Policies.md

 ## Project Storage

 For the convenience of makers, some makerspaces have designated areas for temporary storage of projects.
+This storage is meant for in-progress projects that are actively being worked on, on a regular basis.
 Projects stored in these areas must comply with the following requirements;

-* The entirety of the project must fit within the provided storage receptacle for that makerspace, and/or the permitted footprint of stored projects.
+* The entirety of the project must fit within the provided storage receptacle for that makerspace, and/or the permitted footprint of stored projects for that storage area.
 * Projects cannot be stored for more than 2 business days without being worked on.
 * Projects cannot be stored for more than 7 continuous calendar days.
 * All major components of the project must be prominently labeled with the owner's RIT email address.